multitudes/42-miniRT/docs/index.md

 # The Normal Vector and shading
 This is a vector that is perpendicular to the surface at the point of intersection.
-Normalizing It is an expensive operation involving taking the square root of the sum of the squares of the components of the vector.
+Normalizing it is an expensive operation involving taking the square root of the sum of the squares of the components of the vector.
 Still it needs to be done so all normal vectors will be of unit length.

 Ex For a sphere, the outward normal is in the direction of the hit point minus the center:
 A common trick used for visualizing normals (because it’s easy and somewhat intuitive to assume n is a unit length vector — so each component is between −1 and 1) is to map each component to the interval from 0 to 1, and then map (x,y,z) to (red,green,blue).